 Arterial Supply and Nerves of the Arm

-Brachial artery is the main artery of the arms.
-It is the continuation of the axillary artery from the teres major muscle.
-It keeps a medial position initially around the proximal part of the arm; around the distal part of the arm, the brachial artery moves toward the center, just before entering the cubital fossa and bifurcating.
+The brachial artery is the main artery of the arms.
+It is the continuation of the axillary artery from the region of the teres major muscle.
+The brachial artery maintains its medial position initially, around the proximal part of the arm; toward the distal part of the arm, the brachial artery moves toward the center, just before entering the cubital fossa and bifurcating.

-Profunda brachii artery is a branch of the brachial artery that supplies to the posterior compartment of the arm.
+Profunda brachii artery is a branch of the brachial artery that supplies the posterior compartment of the arm.

-The four major nerves of the arm are the musculocutaneous nerve, median nerve, ulnar nerve and radial nerve.
+The four major nerves of the arm are the musculocutaneous nerve, the median nerve, the ulnar nerve and the radial nerve.

 Origin: brachial plexus

-Course: exits axilla and enters the coracobrachialis muscle.
-Descends down diagonally between Biceps brachii and brachialis and gives motor branches to all the muscles of the anterior compartment of the arm.
-On reaching the tendon of the Biceps brachii, it enters the deep fascia and turns into lateral cutaneous nerve of the arm which supplies to the skin.
+Course: exits the axilla and enters the coracobrachialis muscle.
+Descends down diagonally between the Biceps brachii and brachialis and gives rise to motor branches to all the muscles of the anterior compartment of the arm.
+Upon reaching the tendon of the Biceps brachii, it enters the deep fascia and turns into lateral cutaneous nerve of the arm, which supplies the skin.

 Function: motor supply of all three muscles of the anterior compart of the arm and sensory innervation of the skin of the lateral forearm.

 Clinical correlates: musculocutaneous nerve compression or injury may occur due to entrapment between the structures such as biceps aponeurosis and brachialis fascia, upper brachial plexus palsy, fracture or surgery.
-As a result, we notice weakness in flexion and supination of the arm, as well as a reduction or absence of the biceps reflex.
+As a result, clinically, there will be weakness in flexion and supination of the arm, as well as a reduction or absence of the biceps reflex.

 Origin: brachial plexus

-Course: exits axilla and enters the arm by travelling at the inferior margin of the teres major muscle.
-It follows descends down along the brachial artery hence following the same route.
-It gives no significant branch in the upper arm.
+Course: exits axilla and enters the arm by traveling along the inferior margin of the teres major muscle.
+It descends along with the brachial artery, following the same route.
+It gives no significant branches in the upper arm.
 However, it does give an important branch to pronator teres in the forearm.